abichown/DAOPHOT-Scripts/README.md

 9. Extract mag and merr for each image for V* to be analysed
 10. Plot light curve

-(See Full_Procedure.pdf for more information)
+These steps will be updated with the script names as and when I make them.

-## OBVIOUSLY STILL IN PROGRESS BUT IT'S OKAY BECAUSE NO ONE CAN SEE IT
+(See full_procedure.pdf for more information)